 - Identify as far as possible the woman victim, or women victims;

-- Indicate clearly where (the particular country/several countries) the alleged violation(s) or pattern of violations have occurred or are occurring.
+- Indicate clearly where (the particular country) the alleged violation(s) or pattern of violations have occurred or are occurring.
 Separate communications should be submitted per country in which alleged violations have taken place;

 - Provide, when available, dates and circumstances of the alleged violations;